 • Started coaching career in 2001 with Monaco, landing the French League Cup in 2003 and reaching the UEFA Champions League final a year later, going down to José Mourinho's FC Porto.
 Resigned in September 2005 and joined his old club Juventus, then in Serie B, the following June.
 Stepped down after securing promotion back to Serie A in May 2007.

-• Appointed Marseille boss in May 2009, replacing Erik Gerets.
+• Appointed Marseille boss in May 2009, replacing Eric Gerets.
 Ended OM's 18-year wait for the Ligue 1 championship in his first term and added a maiden League Cup, retaining the latter trophy in the next two campaigns.
 Succeeded Laurent Blanc after UEFA EURO 2012 and guided France to the 2014 World Cup via the play-offs, triggering a contract extension that ensured he would remain in charge for the 2016 finals on home soil.
 Took Les Bleus to the last eight in Brazil, losing to eventual winners Germany.

 ©UEFA.com 1998-2017.
 All rights reserved.